rl-86/Lab2-SpringBoot/README.md

 **5. Add configuration files**

 * Place the `.env` file in the project root.
-* Create a folder called "nginx" in the root and place the `.htpassword` inside.
+* Create a folder named "nginx" in the root and place the `.htpassword` file inside it.

 **6. Build the Encore Docker image.**
-* Make sure that `infra-config.json` is located in the project root.
+* Ensure that `infra-config.json` is located in the project root:
 	````
 	encore build docker --config \infra-config.json encore-leshan-demo:1.0.0
 	````